 Have you ever had a looming project that you have had just a terrible time in getting started?
 I have had a set of old lockers sitting in my mud room for over six months.
 They were in desperate need of a locker makeover.
 Luckily, I did find the time to start and finish this project.
 I’m excited to show you my DIY locker makeover.

 My intention was to get those babies fixed up right away so we could start using and enjoying them.
 I even wrote a post on decorating with old lockers as an inspiration for myself.
 There were all kinds of neat ideas that I had found and shared in that post but for some reason I still couldn’t make a final decision on my own lockers.

 In the meantime, I had worked on several other projects and those old nasty lockers had just become a fixture.
 Well not anymore!
-I finally got a fire under me and went to town making over my first set of lockers……..I have another set to do at our cabin.
+I finally got a fire under me and went to town on the locker makeover for my first set of lockers.
+Yes, I do have another set to do at our cabin.

 A couple coats of paint, some added vintage inspired hardware and a new chalkboard side and those lockers were taking on a whole new look.
 Like any project that takes a long time getting off the ground, my thoughts were “why the heck did I wait so long!!!!”
 It only took me two days and that was just because I had to wait for paint to dry/cure.